ryanmcnally93/footballProject/README.md

 ### Media

+#### Font

+- BebasNeue-Regular.ttf

 #### Images

-- Images borrowed.
+- Football image on Ratings page
+- Player View Icon

 ### Acknowledgements

-- Explanations of people who have helped with this project
+- Thank you to Chester Gardner of WeAreTechGlobal for inspiring this project start with an assignment in my academy.

 This readme.md will be spellchecked using the spell checker extension for Chrome.